MadEqua/LagEngine/README.md

 This project exists as a learning experience about the implementation and design decisions of a 3D rendering engine.
 While it tries to expose a friendly programming interface, it is not meant to have a GUI or an editor.

-This is not a finished engine (not even close).
+This is not a finished engine.

 # Current features:
 - Forward rendering based on simple per-pixel lighting, supporting directional and point lights.